felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 - A5 size - not too big, not too small.
 - comes with stickers for the spine and cover to easily identify in my library
-- dedicate space to write contact information (if lost)
+- dedicated space to write contact information (if lost)
 - table of content
 - numbered pages